When it comes to all around quality and versatility, the kamado grill is one of the absolute best types of grills out there.

 They’ve taken proven design principles that date back thousands of years, and added their own flavor and improvements.
 The result is one of the best kamado grill lines in the industry.

-In particular, we love the Kamado Joe Classic II grill, which got a fairly major redesign in 2017.
+In particular, we love the Kamado Joe Classic III grill, which got a fairly major redesign in 2017.

 One of my favorite and most innovative features of Kamado Joe grills is their patented divide and conquer system.
 Basically, the grates inside of the grill are tiered which essentially doubles the amount of space you have to work with.

-The best part is, the tiered grates allow you to set up 2 zones in your Kamado Joe.
+The best part is, the tiered grates allow you to set up multiple heat zones in your Kamado Joe.
 An innovative half-moon internal heat deflector can partially block off heat, allowing both indirect heating and an open flame.